Nicholas Mormando: Frank Fiala murder

 Gravano stationed Nicholas in a car parked around the corner from the Plaza Suite.
 He had a shotgun.
 If anyone in the group that normally accompanied Fiala drew a gun, he was to start shooting.
 His friend Michael DeBatt was positioned by his usual post as bouncer by the front door of the night club.
 After Frank Faila was murdered and pandemonium erupted out front of The Plaza Suite, Sammy had a getaway car stationed up the street.
 Down at the corner Nicholas had his shotgun ready but Fiala's people were in total shock.
 They did nothing.
 After the shooting, Nicholas and the other trigger men assembled at Joseph (Stymie) D'Angelo's bar, Doc's.
 Gravano congratulated Mormando, his friend DeBatt and the others on a "beautiful piece of work."
 Since this was not a sanctioned murder by their boss Paul Castellano, it could not go down that Mormando could be eligible to become a "made man" in the Gambino crime family for his involvement.

 He was never indicted or convicted for being accessory to the murder of Frank Fiala.
 After the murder of Faila, Castellano was angry.
-He had Mormando, DeBatt and the others stay up at his New Jersey farm to lie low.
+Gravano had Mormando, DeBatt and the others stay up at his New Jersey farm to lie low.
 After hearing the news that Castellano might order their executions over the unsanctioned murder, when given the chance by Sammy to leave, Mormando said, "Sammy, we'll load up.
 We're ready."
 He earned the nickname "Cowboy" because he was known to perform criminal acts on his own without knowledge of Sammy Gravano or the Gambino crime family which was against the regulations.